 Friday 4/22.
 We were able to sleep late - well - until just before 10 AM so we could make the free breakfast the Holiday Inn offers its guests.
 It is a awesome breakfast where they serve several kinds of cheese pastries.
 All day the electricity in the room was on and off because of some construction going on so we just rested up all day.
-We did reserve a rental car for what turned out to be a great price at a local car rental establishment within walking distance of the hotel.
+Frank reserved a rental car for what turned out to be a great price at a local car rental establishment within walking distance of the hotel.
+As always, I think the cute girl at the rental car counter had a crush on Frank.
 That afternoon, by accident, we met a taxi driver in front of the hotel who spoke some English and Spanish.
 He took us all around town looking for some jewelry stores but none of them were still in business.
 He showed us where the museum's are in the center of town.
 He took us to the money exchange down town and Frank exchanged more money.
 He had a device for holding a cell phone in the air conditioning output duct of a car.
 Frank liked it and gave him some money to get him one.
 He actually bought one and gave it to Frank a couple of days later before we left Brazil.

 Saturday 4/23 - Frank picked up the rental car early in the morning.
 We had another great breakfast at the hotel.
 We paid extra for Lucas to join us.
 All 3 of us left for the city of Ouro Preto (Black Gold) - at 11:30 AM.
 Ouro Preto is maybe a 2 hour drive from Belo Horizonte.